arief25ramadhan/traffic-sign-classifier/README.md

 |						|												|
 |						|												|

-I trained the model using a batch size of 128, for 30 epochs, and a learning rate of 0.001.
+We trained the model using a batch size of 128, 30 epochs, and a learning rate of 0.001.

-For my training optimizers I used softmax_cross_entropy_with_logits to get a tensor representing the mean loss value to which I applied tf.reduce_mean to compute the mean of elements across dimensions of the result.
-Finally I applied minimize to the AdamOptimizer of the previous result.
+For my training optimizers, we used softmax_cross_entropy_with_logits to get a tensor representing the mean loss value, to which we applied tf.reduce_mean to compute the mean of elements across dimensions of the result.
+Finally, I applied minimize to the AdamOptimizer of the previous result.

 My final model Validation Accuracy was 0.958